KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception seen on the client that is thrown when communication with the remote party is impossible due to mismatched data transfer protocols.

-    [System.ServiceModel.ProtocolException]::New("The exception seen on the client that is thrown when communication with the remote party is impossible due to mismatched data transfer protocols.")
+    throw [System.ServiceModel.ProtocolException]::New("The exception seen on the client that is thrown when communication with the remote party is impossible due to mismatched data transfer protocols.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.ProtocolException.aspx)